ably/ably-asset-tracking-js/examples/subscribing-example-app/README.md

 Inside `Coordinates.js` there is a surprisingly large amount of code which formats different JavaScript objects.

-This is because each of the libraries used in this sample - MapBox, GoogleMaps, and turf.js, along with the Ably messages - have a subtly different way of expressing "a latitude and longitude".
+This is because each of the libraries used in this sample - Mapbox, GoogleMaps, and turf.js, along with the Ably messages - have a subtly different way of expressing "a latitude and longitude".
 Sometimes they use "lat", sometimes "latitude", or "long" and "lon", or even as a two value array of [lng,lat].

 `Coordinate.js` deals with the differences in these formats, converting between them without peppering the code with code copying and renaming properties.